lsst/lsst-texmf/docs/lsstdoc.rst

   Other options include ``MN`` for minutes and ``CP`` for conference proceedings but these are holdovers from the original Gaia class file and currently have no effect on the document output.
   They are considered optional, but descriptive, at this time.
 * ``lsstdraft`` declares that the document is a draft and results in a back ground image.
-  For controlled documents this mode also disables the titlepage text indicating the document has been approved.
+  For controlled documents this mode also disables the title page text indicating the document has been approved.
   Remove this option when the document is finalized and is ready to be released by merging to the ``master`` branch.
 * ``toc`` enables a full table of contents to be included.
   This also results in the page style being reset to ``arabic``.